Carrefour hires banks for IPO of Brazilian operations: report

 Carrefour is the second-biggest retailer in Brazil and its local operations are worth an estimated 15 billion reais ($6.8 billion), Exame reported, based on revenue of 31.4 billion reais last year.

 Carrefour hired the investment banking unit of Credit Suisse Group and Itaú BBA, a unit of Brazil's biggest bank, Itaú Unibanco Holding SA (ITUB4.SA) for the preparations, according to Exame.
-Through its press office, Itaú BBA denied the report.

-Representatives for Credit Suisse Group could not immediately be reached on Thursday evening.
+Representatives for Itaú BBA and Credit Suisse Group could not immediately be reached Thursday evening.

 ($1 = 2.20 Brazilian reais)